Board Nominations for 2022 are officially closed!

 Currently, I am the Board President of The Holly Beach View Community Club.
 (Volunteer elected position) The group is comprised or 31 lot owners on Hood Canal.
 I have to juggle all of their needs along with managing the facility and the grounds.

 During my long career, I have worked retail, distribution, and consulted for manufacturing.
 Most of those years have been in sales and sales management.
-Helping solve problems and bring people to consensus is a big part of my life.
+Helping solve problems and bringing people to consensus is a big part of my life.

 Do you have personal aspirations that could be enhanced by board service?